LangLangBart/boonGUI/.github/README.md

 <br>

 ### 💼 Workflow
-Code setup with `npm install` is merely optional and not required.
-A GitHub action workflow is run on every commit and does all the tasks for you.
+Also, each commit triggers a GitHub action workflow that does the linting, formatting, and validation for you.
+By default, newly committed TODO comments are converted to GitHub issues when pushed and closed when the TODOs are removed in a future commit (see [TODO to Issue Action](https://github.com/alstr/todo-to-issue-action) for more details).

 ---